-What does the test result mean?
+How much does the test cost?

 Insulin levels must be evaluated in context.

-|Disorder||fasting insulin level||fasting glucose level|
+|Disorder||Fasting insulin level||Fasting glucose level|

 |Insulin resistance||High||Normal or somewhat elevated|

-|Not enough insulin produced by the beta cells (as seen in diabetes, pancreatitis, for example)||Low||High|
+|Not enough insulin produced by the beta cells (as seen in type 1 diabetes or pancreatitis, for example)||Low||High|

-|Hypoglycemia due to excess insulin (may be seen in insulinomas, Cushing syndrome, excess administration of exogenous insulin, etc.)||Normal or high||Low|
+|Hypoglycemia due to excess insulin (may be seen in insulinomas, Cushing’s syndrome, and excess administration of exogenous insulin)||Normal or high||Low|

 Elevated insulin levels are seen with:

-- Cushing syndrome
+- Cushing’s syndrome

 - Use of drugs such as corticosteroids, levodopa, oral contraceptives